discord/heroku-sample-app/README.md

 git clone https://github.com/jcheonsa/heroku-baker

 # Enter into the directory
-cd baker-bot
+cd heroku-baker

 # Install the dependencies
 npm install .
 ```
 First off, clone the sample-app.

-1) open/create the `.env` in Baker-bot's root directory
+1) open/create the `.env` in Heroku-Baker's root directory
 2) configure the `GUILD_ID` and `CLIENT_ID`
 3) `npm install` will install all dependencies located in the package.json in a folder called node_modules